dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 See [Relationships](xref:core/modeling/relationships) for more information about implicit join entities and the use of `Dictionary<string, object>` entity types.

+> [!IMPORTANT]
+> The CLR type used for join entity types by convention may change in future releases to improve performance.
+Do not depend on the join type being `Dictionary<string, object>` unless this has been explicitly configured.

 ### Join entities with payloads

 So far all the examples have used a join entity type (whether explicit or implicit) that contains only the two foreign key properties needed for the many-to-many relationship.
-Neither of these properties need to be explicitly set by the application when manipulating relationships using navigations.
-Instead, these values are populated from the primary key values of the related entities.
+Neither of these FK values need to be explicitly set by the application when manipulating relationships because their values come from the primary key properties of the related entities.
 This allows EF Core to create instances of the join entity without missing data.

 #### Payloads with generated values

-It is also possible to add additional properties to the join entity type.
+EF Core supports adding additional properties to the join entity type.
 This is known as giving the join entity a "payload".
 For example, let's add `TaggedOn` property to the `PostTag` join entity:

 <!--
     public class PostTag